buddydev/buddycommerce/readme.txt

 Yes, it does.
 If both WooCommerce & BuddyPress are not active, the plugin will not do anything.

-= What is the supported BuddyPress version? = BuddyPress 3.0+, Tested with BuddyPress 6.2
+= What is the supported BuddyPress version? = BuddyPress 8.0+, Tested with BuddyPress 14.3.4

-= What is the supported WooCommerce version? = WooCommerce 3.5+, Tested with BuddyPress 12.0
+= What is the supported WooCommerce version? = WooCommerce 6.0+, Tested with WooCommerce 10.0.4

 = Does it work with BuddyBoss platform and theme? = Yes, it does.